 Lowering blood pressure

-People who consume diets that are low in the minerals calcium, magnesium and potassium are more likely to have high blood pressure.
-These minerals are thought to bring blood pressure down by releasing sodium out of the body and helping arteries dilate.
+These minerals are thought to bring blood pressure down by releasing sodium from the body and helping arteries dilate.

-In general, a diet rich in all fruits and vegetables has been shown to help maintain healthy blood pressure.
+In general, research has shown that a diet containing all types of fruits and vegetables may help a person maintain healthy blood pressure.

 Maintaining healthy bones